 Because some of the costs involved in selling or buying a property will be due before the transfer has taken place, bridging finance is often necessary in order to cover those costs.
 Delays in the transfer process can exacerbate this financial hardship.

-A bridging loan can help cover these costs.
-The loan is approved with the deed of sale on expectation of the funds from the sale.
-Once the transfer is complete, the loan is paid back in full along with the agreed upon interest.
+Bridging finance can help cover these costs.
+It’s approved with the deed of sale on expectation of the funds from the sale.
+Once the transfer is complete, it is paid back in full.

 At lamna, we can provide up to 75% of the expected funds from the sale of a property as bridging finance.

-To apply for a bridge loan, you’ll need the following documentation:
+To apply for bridge finance, you’ll need the following documentation:

 - signed deed of sale